natronics/gps/README.markdown

 # Run

+Make sure you have dependencies:

+    $ pip install -r requirements.txt

-To run pipe the datafile in the gps.py:
+To run the program, pipe the datafile into `gps.py`:

-    $ ./gps.py < PATH_TO_DATA.dat
+    $ ./gps.py < PATH/TO/DATA.dat